AnasAito/SkillNER/custom_skills_updates.md

    * `fetch_raw_skill_list()`: method to load and return the json skill list created in Step 1
    * `_get_abbr()`: method to extract abbreviation information from a skill dict in the json records; returns an empty string if such field is not provided
    * All other modularized methods can be overridden if needed; e.g. `EPLSkillProcessor` implements a slightly different version of `_add_initial_high_low_surfaces_forms`
-4. Once the subclass is created, test the code out with the following snippet (very similar to the [README.md](/README.md)):
+   * Once the subclass is created, test the code out with the following snippet (very similar to the [README.md](/README.md)):
        ```python
        import en_core_web_lg

        from skills_processor.preprocess_skills import EPLSkillProcessor
        from spacy.matcher import PhraseMatcher
        from skillNer.skill_extractor_class import SkillExtractor

        # instantiate processor based on the skill list to use
-    esp = EPLSkillProcessor()
-    skill_processed = esp.generate_final_skill_list()
+       skill_processed = EPLSkillProcessor().generate_final_skill_list()

        # init params of skill extractor
        nlp = en_core_web_lg.load()

        # init skill extractor
        skill_extractor = SkillExtractor(nlp, skill_processed, PhraseMatcher)

        # extract skills from job_description
        job_description = """
         have experience with Python. and have the initiative to take ownership.
         familiarity with REST framework. experience implementing APIs.
         Familiar with Agile Development.
 Experience with Web Development.
         Comfortable working in a team.
         """

        annotations = skill_extractor.annotate(job_description)
        ```
+      When `EPLSkillProcessor().generate_final_skill_list()` is called, it will
+      1. first attempts to load the final processed list from [/skill_data/EPL](/skill_data/EPL), and
+      2. if the file or dir doesn't exist (or if `esp.generate_final_skill_list(regenerate=True)`), it will automatically retrieve the raw skill json and run the preprocessing pipeline to return a final processed list (EMSI takes 2-4 minutes and EPL less than 1 min).

 # Directory Structures